OpenDSA/OpenDSA-stable/RST/source/Glossary.rst

       In set notation, another term for a :term:`sequence`.
       As a data structure, the term vector usually used as a synonym for a :term:`dynamic array`.

+   visitor
+   visitor design pattern
+      A :term:`design pattern` where a traversal process is given a function (known as the visitor) that is applied to every object in the collection being traversed.
+For example, a generic tree or graph traversal might be designed such that it takes a function parameter, where that function is applied to each node.

+   weighted union rule
+      When merging two disjoint sets using the :term:`UNION/FIND` algorithm, the weighted union rule is used to determine which subtree's root points to the other.
+      The root of the subtree with fewer nodes will be set to point to the root of the subtree with more nodes.
+      In this way, the average depth of nodes in the resulting tree will be less than if the assignment had been made in the other direction.

    worst case
       In algorithm analysis, the problem instance from among all